itsaman123/Rental-Service/README.md

 We offer bicycles for rent, often for recreational purposes or for exploring a new area.

-## Cycle rental service:
+## e-Cycle rental service:
-We offer electric bicycles (e-cycles) for rent, allowing customers to enjoy a more environmentally-friendly mode of transportation.
+We offer electric bicycles (e-cycles) for rent, allowing customers to enjoy a more environmentally friendly mode of transportation.